Tavenem/Scop/README.md

 Both the start and end can be assigned specific times, as well as dates.

 You can also set your story's "current" time.
-This might represent the date and time as of the story's beginnning, during the chapter where you're currently working, or any other point you want.
+This might represent the date and time as of the story's beginning, during the chapter where you're currently working, or any other point you want.
 After setting a current time for your story, it appears on the timeline in chronological order with the other events, but it cannot be edited.
 To change the current time, just assign a new one, and the original will be updated automatically.